 WHY GO WITH A PARAGUAYAN STYLE HARP?

 5) Paraguayan harps subsequently experience less structural breakdowns.
 This is largely because the Neck/Harmonic Curve is centered precisely over the soundboard and sound chamber at a 90-degree angle.
-Thus, unlike all Celtic lever harps, the immense pressure the harp is under from the combined string tensions is more equally & evenly spread across the whole structure of the harp.
+Thus, unlike various other style lever harps, the immense pressure the harp is under from the combined string tensions is more equally & evenly spread across the whole structure of the harp.

 First, the string angle is steeper, pulling up more easily from the soundboard which puts less pressure on the soundboard; less cracks & tear away.
-See Figure 1Additionally, on a Celtic harp, the Neck is offset to the side where the strings attach.
+See Figure 1Additionally, on a Celtic-style or other lever folk harp, the Neck is offset to the side where the strings attach.
 Therefore, it is continuously being pulled sideways down to the harp.
-The Paraguayan harp's strings pass through the center of the Neck, keeping all string tensions equalized, side to side, with far less chance to break the Neck & soundboard compared to a Celtic harp.
-See Figure 2 All in all, this means a Celtic Harp is built far heavier and can be less responsive than a comparable Paraguayan harp.
-Conversely, Paraguayan harps can then use lighter, more musically responsive woods for the harp's superstructure.
+The Paraguayan harp's strings pass through the center of the Neck, keeping all string tensions equalized, side to side, with far less chance to break the Neck & soundboard.
+See Figure 2 All in all, this means a typical North American folk harp is built far heavier than a comparable Paraguayan harp.
+Conversely, Paraguayan harps can then use lighter, but still musically responsive woods for its harp's superstructure.

 6) Paraguayan harps use conventional guitar type tuners for string tuning.
-These are faster & easier to use than ones found on Celtic harps.
-Plus, this makes tuning a large Paraguayan harp far faster than comparable Celtic harps.
+These are faster & easier to use & identify than ones traditionally found on typical lever harps.
+Plus, this makes tuning a large Paraguayan harp far faster.
 (That is a big advantage when working with 36 strings everyday!)

-And, one does not risk reaming out the wood where the string tuning shaft is located on the Neck/Harmonic Curve (like on a Celtic harp), leading to expensive repairs and otherwise, continually slipping & de-tuned strings.
+And, one does not risk reaming out the wood where the string tuning pin is located on the Neck/Harmonic Curve (as on a typical lever folk harp), leading to expensive repairs and otherwise, continually slipping & de-tuned strings.

 A Paraguayan string tuning mechanism is straightforward and inexpensive to repair or replace.

 7) The most important reason is the beautiful, bright treble and efficient, crisp bass sounds that come from a Paraguayan harp.
-These harps are built lighter which means the resonance & tones are often sweeter sounding compared to common folk lever harps, especially those which use tiny sound boxes with lower quality, non-tone-woods.
+These harps are built lighter which means the resonance & tones are often sweet sounding treble with firm, balanced bass.